Leo-VK/ProEnFo/README.md

 ![contents](https://raw.githubusercontent.com/Leo-VK/ProEnFo/main/figure/package.jpg)
 ## Quick Start

-## How to add your own forecasting into the framework
+## How to add your own forecasting method into the framework

 ## Forecasting evaluation
 We include several metrics to evaluate the forecasting performance, here is a visualization example.
 For details, you can check it in ./evaluation/metrics.py